 ZSL teams are dedicated to protecting wildlife from this barbaric trade on a global scale.
 ZSL works closely with Governments, non-Government organizations, the private sector and local community members to implement true change.

 The Snowdon Aviary at ZSL London Zoo

-ZSL has launched a vital campaign to re-develop the Snowdon Aviary, a Grade II* heritage listed building and a structure of considerable architectural and cultural significance.
-Originally conceived by Lord Snowdon, the exhibit is being architecturally re-stored by architects Foster + Partners.
+Re-development of the Snowdon Aviary, a Grade II* heritage listed building and a structure of considerable architectural and cultural significance, originally conceived by Lord Snowdon, is underway.

-The focal species will include the eastern black and white colobus monkeys (Colobus guereza) and African grey parrots (Psittacus erithacus) serving as ambassadors for their wild cousins.
+The new exhibit will house ZSL’s troop of eastern black and white colobus monkeys (Colobus guereza), serving as ambassadors for their wild cousins.

 EDGE of Existence

 ZSL’s EDGE of Existence program highlights and protects some of the most unique species on the planet which are on the verge of extinction.
 These weird and wonderful species are Evolutionarily Distinct and Globally Endangered, representing a unique and irreplaceable part of the world’s biodiversity.